MFirrisa/order-book-problem/Pricer/readme.txt

 28816244 R l 100
 28816245 A m S 44.22 100

-I have modified the data provided in this file to be consistent with the example given on the website.
+I have modified the data in pricer.txt to be consistent with the example given on the website.